boltsparts/BOLTS_archive/bolttools/doc/blt_spec_dev.rst

   given as a string, this is interpreted as the nice name of the identifier element.
 - group: optional, string or identifier-element_.
-Can be used to group class names together, similar to the suffix in a class-standard-element_.
+Can be used to group class names together, similar to the group in a class-standard-element_.
 Useful for parts that are not standardized by a standardisation body, but by e.g. a vendor.
 If given as a string is taken as the nice name of the identifier element.